leeandher/100DaysOfCode/Log.md

 **Links**: [JS30/24][js30r], but the CSS changes are from 19-23

-**Goals for Tomorrow:** JS30 25, and a whole lot of RFB!
+**Goals for Tomorrow**: JS30 25, and a whole lot of RFB!
 With any luck, my plan is to get started on the twitter thing by maybe Day 008

 ---